2022 Maryland Senate election: District 43

 The new 43rd district encompasses parts of central Baltimore County and Baltimore, including Towson, Waverly, and Cameron Village.
-First-term Democratic incumbent Mary L. Washington, who was elected in 2018 with 98.8% of the vote, is running for a second term.
+First-term Democratic incumbent Mary L. Washington, who was elected in 2018 with 98.8% of the vote,ran for a second term.

 District 44

 The new 44th district encompasses parts of southwest Baltimore County surrounding Baltimore, including Woodlawn, Catonsville, and Landsowne.
-Democratic incumbent Charles E. Sydnor III is running for a full term after being appointed to the seat on January 8, 2020, following the resignation of Shirley Nathan-Pulliam, who was re-elected in 2018 with 84.5% of the vote.
+Democratic incumbent Charles E. Sydnor III ran for a full term after being appointed to the seat on January 8, 2020, following the resignation of Shirley Nathan-Pulliam, who was re-elected in 2018 with 84.5% of the vote.